-- 2 Meter Testing and Calibration Equipment: Only equipment capable of accuracy results of plus or minus two percent of actual flow may be used to calibrate or test meters. - Calibration of Testing Equipment: All approved testing equipment must be calibrated every two years by an independent testing laboratory or company capable of accuracy verification.
+2. Meter Testing and Calibration Equipment: Only equipment capable of accuracy results of plusRules of the Post Oak Savannah Groundwater Conservation DistrictPage 66 or minus two percent of actual flow may be used to calibrate or test meters.

+3. Calibration of Testing Equipment: All approved testing equipment must be calibrated every two years by an independent testing laboratory or company capable of accuracy verification.
 A copy of the accuracy verification must be presented to the District before any further tests may be performed using that equipment.